rmsk2/6502profiler/README.md

 `IoMask` and `IoAddrConfig` can be used to configure special I/O adresses that allow to exfiltrate data from the emulator by means of writing to a special virtual I/O address.

-The value in `IoMask` spcifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the corresponding lo byte of one special address.
+The value in `IoMask` specifies the hi byte of all such special addresses and each entry in `IoAddrConfig` specifies the corresponding lo byte of one special address.
 In the example above the first resulting special address is `$2ddd` ($2d=45, $dd=221).
 Each entry  in `IoAddrConfig` also has to contain a specification of what should happen each time data is stored in that address via `sta`, `stx`, `sty` or instructions that modify data in place as for instance `inc`.
 If no such